Banrai/OpenSesamePi/README.md

 sudo vi /etc/ssmtp/ssmtp.conf
 ```

-  You need these lines defined at a minimum, replacing the [gmail](https://gmail.com/) coordinates with your own.
-You can of course use any other SMTP mailserver of your choice:
+  You need these lines defined at a minimum, replacing the [gmail](https://gmail.com/) coordinates with your own (you can of course use any other SMTP mailserver of your choice):

   ```sh
 root=postmaster